-Welding, Continuing Education Certificate
+Welding, Continuing Education Workforce Certificate

 CCBC, in partnership with Earlbeck Gases and Technologies, offers a series of welding courses that will take you from beginning skills and techniques in Fundamentals of Welding through additional courses that cover intermediate and advanced Gas Metal Arc (MIG), Shielded Metal Arc (Stick), and Gas Tungsten Arc (TIG) welding processes.
 If you have basic welding experience, you can take intermediate and/or advanced classes.
 Classes are held at Earlbeck, which is fully equipped to offer hands-on training and instruction.
+There are four program options to choose from, as well as individual courses available.
+Financial Aid is available for program options, but not necessarily available for individual courses.

-Students will receive a Continuing Education course completion certificate for each class, and will have access to a Continuing Education academic record (transcript).
+Individual Courses: Students will receive a Continuing Education course completion certificate for each class, and will have access to a Continuing Education academic record (transcript).

 Earlbeck Gases and Technologies completion certificates are given for each class, as well as an AWS qualification certificate upon successful completion of all intermediate level classes.
 An American Society of Mechanical Engineers (ASME) qualification certificate is awarded upon successful completion of Advanced Welding.